littlebizzy/repo-man/readme.md

 ## Changelog

+### 1.4.1
+- added Multisite Billing Manager plugin
+- tweaked dummy data in the json file for consistency

 ### 1.4.0
 - installing plugins directly from GitHub now supported based on the `repo` field in the `plugin-repos.json` file
 - GitHub repos will be automatically scanned for default, `master` and `main` fallback branches